 Lossless tracks varying from 44.1kHz to 192kHz and 16bit to 24bit, Pro Tools 9, Apple ‘Logic Pro’ X, MacBook Air Mid 2013 i7, Lynx ‘Hilo’, Chord Electronics ‘Hugo’, ARCAM ‘irDAC’, Epiphany Acoustics ‘Astratus IEC’, The Chord Company ‘Chameleon XLR’, The Chord Company ‘Chameleon RCA’, Channel D ‘Custom TRS to RCA’, The Chord Company ‘Signature Tuned ARAY RCA’, The Chord Company ‘Cadenza RCA’, Tilbury Audio ‘Passive Preamp, and Computer Audio Design ‘USB’.

-Please note that these monitor speakers should be burnt in for a period of at least twenty-
+Please note that these monitor speakers should be burnt in for a period of at least twenty-four hours before you attempt to judge their performance, or put them to use.

 As expected, the Munro Sonic Egg 150 monitoring system is an excellent and effective package for delivering a [mostly] faithful reference signature with superior resolution, and a clean naturalistic edge.
 Having just said the word ‘natural’, or at least its synonym, I think that this is probably the best way to describe the general aura of these monitors even if they try to be on a level playing field.
 Apart from this general vibe, what’s also most immediately noticeable about the this Egg system is the smoothness and clarity that it delivers across the entire frequency spectrum.
 You never have the sense that these are a pair of monitors that are hard to listen to, or would take their toll on your ears for prolonged periods of use, simply put they have no aggression or edginess.
 However, the Egg 150 system is also capable at delivering huge amounts of detail without the veil attached, but it doesn’t choose to do this with saccharine brilliance or an overly dry cold presence, it does this by being an energetic, musical, and a slightly rounded confident beast, which is why I feel that the ‘natural’ descriptive only seems appropriate here.
-Don’t get me wrong, I’m not saying that the Egg 150’s lend themselves more to a Hi-
+Don’t get me wrong, I’m not saying that the Egg 150’s lend themselves more to a Hi-Fi tone (unless you play with that midrange balance switch), I’m trying to make the point that they just sound right, and near on perfect, where your ears aren’t unduly drawn to any particular frequencies.
+There is one minor caveat here, and that is the fact that I do feel that the visceral bass presence is ever so slightly north.
+It’s not so defined that it makes your mixes inaccurate, it’s more that it’s articulate punchy presence forces you to make the right decision as to how much bass you should have in the mix, which is possibly why they translate so well.
+Coming back onto that midrange tonality switch, I’ve have found that it can be very useful at helping you identity the vocals in a congested mix even if it’s effect is minor.
+The switch affords you with the ability to zoom in on elements such as vocals, or lead guitars, keeps them central, and helps you make minor amendments that would otherwise be much more difficult.
+Overall I can report that the Egg 150’s are a confident clean, honest, clear, and uncongested pair of monitors, that can certainly be trusted with the most complicated of mixes.
+What I will also say is that I believe that some of the HiFi nuts who will read this will also appreciate the Egg’s for what they are.

 In terms of projection, I’ve found that the 6½” mid/bass drivers punch well above their weight and are, surprisingly, more than capable of filling a mid to large studio with limited effort and will still retain the bass impact.
 In fact the amplifier still has a surprising amount of headroom past the average listening volume and I seriously doubt that you’ll ever be able to max it out, not unless you wish to loose your hearing completely, or loose all credibility as an engineer.
 If you are worried that your room is too large, then it might be best to look at an alternative monitor with an 8” driver to really fill the room because, currently, Munro Sonic do not offer a larger monitor design.
 If we come onto the stereo image now, I’d have to say that the Egg’s project a slightly wider than natural image that is highly pleasing to the ears.
 I’ve personally found that this image is consistent across smaller or larger rooms and the sense of width still appears to be carried well.
 In use, the transparency across the range and its brilliant resolution makes pinpointing the spot you want to occupy or amend a breeze.
-It even translates well and I would definitely say that the image is exceptional for a pair of monitors in this price-
+It even translates well and I would definitely say that the image is exceptional for a pair of monitors in this price-range, nothing appears to be left unchecked or patchy, and the central domain is clear and concise with no textural difference.
+If you’ve previously experienced a pair of monitors where the imaging is ‘smeary’, then you’ll be surprised with just how well the Egg’s allow you to get in there with scalpel blade accuracy and create a complex image where you can hear each individual instrument occupying its own position within an organic three dimensional space.

 Now that the Egg 150 monitoring system has undergone a number of notable improvements it seems as if the Munro Sonic team have, in many respects, hit the nail on the head.
 In general the package appears to be well executed, even if there are some ridiculous limitations in terms of physical flexibility (ie. no user replaceable signal cables), and it offers a whole host of additional features (headphone amp, AUX in, midrange balance, room equalisation, etc.) that go a long way to help the engineer get the perfect mix that will translate well, and sound good in most environments.
 Whilst some will find the look of the Egg’s garish, I personally feel that they offer substance over style and, in terms of build quality, they are solidly made even if the Egg material is a little cheap, and should last for years to come, but if you run into any difficulties that two year warranty helps.
 Having discussed the superior sound quality of the Egg 150’s, I feel that they project well, are competitive at their price point, offer a coherent naturalesque stereo image, are highly agreeable, and are ultimately ideal for use in a professional studio.
 All in all The Pro Audio Web Blog feels that it just scrapes into the four and a half star region.